tankbuild/RADSex-vis/README.md

 The `radsex-vis` R package was developed to visualize results from the [RADsex pipeline](https://github.com/INRA-LPGP/RadSex).
 For each RADSex command, there is a corresponding function in `radsex-vis` to easily generate a plot from the results file of RADSex.
 For each analysis, the general organisation of `radsex-vis` is as follows:

 - A function to directly plot the results file, for instance, `plot_sex_distribution()`.
-This is the function you should use most of the time, and it always starts with *plot*.
+This is the function you should use most of the time, and its name always starts with *plot*.
 - A function to load data from a specific results file, for instance `load_sex_distribution_table()`.
-This function always starts with *load*.
+This function's name always starts with *load*.
 - A function to generate a plot from a results file loaded in R, for instance `sex_distribution_heatmap()`.

 The *plot* functions are meant to be easy to use while still offering in-depth customization if desired.
 Other functions can be used by experienced R users who would like more control over the plotting steps.